 - Children's fitness receipts

 - Attendant expenses for persons with a disability

 Generally, you should receive all of your slips by the end of February.
-To obtain copies of slips, you will need to set up an online account with the CRA.
+To obtain copies, you ‘ll need to set up an online account with the CRA.
 Called an MSCA, it stands for My Service Canada Account.
-Once you register for an MSCA and select 'Tax slips', you can access the current, and previous six years of tax slips.
+Once you register for an MSCA and select 'Tax slips', you can access the current, and previous six years of tax slips online.